rscohn2/data-bench/README.md

 0. **Finish Configuring Cluster Nodes**

+	XXX FIXME

+	This is the part where we talk about labeling the nodes in the cluster with kubernetes labels so each of the contains knows which node to run on.
+	cassandra -> use=cassandra
+	spark-master -> use=spark-master
+	spark-worker -> use=spark-worker
+	kafka -> use-kafka
+	generators -> forgot
+	consumers -> forgot, maybe use-spark-master?

+	This builds upon work done up front in cluster resource planning.

 	```
 	$ ansible-playbook -i [inventory] TBD
 	```

 0. **Deploy Infrastructure Containers**

+	XXX FIXME AA, BB, CC, ZZ

 	```
 	$ kubectl create -f data-bench/deployment/kubernetes/AAkafka